 The obvious one would be that the brake light on the dash might come on.
 There is a brake warning light and an ABS light; the brake warning comes on if there is an imbalance in the brake system, such as a leak at one corner or a failure in one half of the master cylinder could cause.
 The ABS light would be unrelated, being set if the module sees an electrical issue primarily.

 Another symptom can be leaks.
 A master cylinder will usually fail internally without giving any outward signs, but sometimes the rear seal can leak.
-In some cases this goes right into the brake booster (which ordinarily then would need replaced as well), or in many cases it runs out between the master cylinder and the booster where they are bolted together.
-If the rear seal leaks it can also allow air to be introduced into the system.
+In some cases, this goes right into the brake booster (which ordinarily then would need to be replaced as well), or in many cases, it runs out between the master cylinder and the booster where they are bolted together.
+If the rear seal leaks, it can also allow air to be introduced into the system.
 If a vehicle’s brake system has been bled out well, then it later comes back with a spongy pedal needing bled again, it’s often a faulty rear seal at the master cylinder that’s the cause.

 What to do if a Master Cylinder is Contaminated